fuzzygroup/blog/_posts/2017-03-03-things-winston-taught-me.md

 * gc "a commit message"
 * gpc

 These abbreviations are a heck of a lot shorter than what I've been typing so that's clearly a win.
 My one objection to his approach is that ga adds EVERYTHING.
-My preference is atomic commit messages so I really would prefer to have two aliases for add:
+My preference is atomic commit messages where one commit = the changes to one file so I really would prefer to have two aliases for add:

 * ga some_file
 * gaa (adds everything)